alexeker/Interpolation_and_Differintiation/README.md

 # Interpolation_and_Differintiation
-Numeric Methods, lab work 1, KNU FREX
+Numerical Methods, lab work 1, KNU FREX

+In this file you can find algorithms of Lagrange polynomial interpolation and square interpolation.